Synthetixio/SIPs/content/sccp/sccp-373.md

 |    **V3 LPs**    |          40%         |       60%       |
 |  **Integrators** |          20%         |       20%       |

 It is important to mention that Treasury, signaled their intention to help supplement the v3 lp apy, by using part of their integrator fees in order to partially settle the v3 lp's debt.
-This would be performed at Treasury's descrition.
+This would be performed at Treasury's description.

 # Motivation